entropicalabs/openqaoa/docs/source/index.rst

 Welcome to OpenQAOA's documentation!
 ====================================

-OpenQAOA is an advanced multi-backend SDK for quantum optimization designed to ease research efforts within the VQA enviorement while ensuring reliability and reproducibility of results
+OpenQAOA is an advanced multi-backend SDK for quantum optimization designed to ease research efforts within the VQA environment while ensuring the reliability and reproducibility of results.

 Features